osl-incubator/scicookie/docs/guide.md

   well-known open source software licenses: *MIT*, *BSD 3 Clauses*, *ISC license*, *Apache Software License 2.0* and *GNU General Public License v3*.

-  - **`MIT` option**: is a free software licence that allows users to use, modify and redistribute the software without significant restrictions.
+  - **`MIT` option**: is a free software license that allows users to use, modify and redistribute the software without significant restrictions.
-    It is a permissive licence that allows users to do whatever they want with the software, as long as a copy of the licence is included and the original authorship of the software is acknowledged.
+    It is a permissive license that allows users to do whatever they want with the software, as long as a copy of the license is included and the original authorship of the software is acknowledged.
 In SciCookie this is the license type for default.
 If you want to know the content of this license, you can visit https://mit-license.org/.